JitendraZaa/Schema-Exporter/README.md

-sfdx-object-export
+SFDX Plugin to export Salesforce Schema
 ==================

-Export Salesforce Objects locally
+Export Salesforce Schema in Excel sheet using this plugin built on top of SFDX